jacobstanley/blog/posts/2009-05-20-hello-world.markdown

 "Hello World !"
 ~~~

-Ideally I'd have liked to not have the space in between "World" and "!",
+Ideally I'd have liked to not have the space in between `"World"` and
-but my haskell-fu isn't good enough yet :)
+`"!"`, but my haskell-fu isn't good enough yet :)